Equim-chan/Mortal/docs/src/user/docker.md

 {"type":"tsumo","actor":2,"pai":"3p"}
 ```

-Paste them into the running process (or just append these to `log.json` and re-run the command), and we will get Mortal's reaction.
+Paste them into the running process's input (or just append these to `log.json` and re-run the command), and we will get Mortal's reactions to them.

 First, there will be a `none` type action, which means Mortal would pass the 1m pon: